discoliver/image_comparison/Docs/SOLUTION.md

 This project starts with the simplest and most straight forward solution, Individual Pixel Compare, based on the several criteria below.
 1. Accuracy
-2. Simplicity with low development cost
+2. Simplicity with a low development cost
 3. Easy to understand and maintain
 4. Stability without frequent update

-However, if more time allowed and more information provided, other solutions could be implement and tailored to this definitely.
+However, if more time allowed and more information provided, other solutions could be implemented and tailored to this definitely.

 ## Initial Approach
-The original workflow of this approach demonstrate as below:
+The original workflow of this approach demonstrates as below:

 1. Import the Image files into `image_list` from cvs.
 2. For every row of data in cvs (every element in `image_list`), create image `i1` and `i2`.